Phylum: Charophyta Family: Desmidiaceae

 Staurodesmus aristiferus (J. Ralfs) K. Tomasson 1960

 A rare species found in the plankton of acidic waters.
-It has an Atlantic distribution.
+It would seem to have an Atlantic distribution.

 References: